Low Orbit Ion Cannon: Origin of name

 The LOIC application is named after the ion cannon, a fictional weapon from many sci-fi works, video games, and in particular after its namesake from the Command & Conquer series.
 The artwork used in the application was a concept art for Command & Conquer 3: Tiberium Wars.

-Legality
+In popular culture

-While downloading and using the LOIC on one's own personal servers as a means of stress-testing is perfectly legal, at least in the United States, using the program to perform a DDoS attack on other parties could be considered a felony under the Computer Fraud and Abuse Act of 1986.
-This charge could result in up to 20 years of imprisonment, a fine or both.
+The song "Low Orbit Ion Cannon" on Emperor X's 2017 album Oversleepers International directly references the software.